oyeanuj/react-universally/docs/FEATURE_STYLED_COMPONENTS.md

   It provides you with the build tooling and configuration you need to kick off your next universal react project with full support for Styled Components.

-  Look into `Header` and `Menu` components to check how the wrappers for these are styled using styled-components.
+  Look into `Header` component to check how its wrapper is styled using `styled-components`.

 ## What are Styled Components?